-The GPIO port is a 37-pin D-sub connector (female) located on the PIB input panel and provides 8 input and 7 output signals for connecting external devices to the cinema projector.
+The GPIO port is a 37-pin D-sub connector (female) located on the PIB3G input panel and provides 8 input and 7 output signals for connecting external devices to the projector.
 To configure the pins on the connector, tap Menu > Administrator Setup > GPIO Setup.

-Figure 3-2 Admin: GPIO Setup Window and GPIO Port Location on cinema projector
+Figure 3-4 Admin: GPIO Setup Window and GPIO Port Location on Projector

 As shown below, each available pairing of pins (+/-) is defined as either an input or output.
 Four inputs and three outputs have already been predefined.
-Configure a pin as an input if you want the cinema projector to respond to an incoming signal, or as an output if you want an external device to respond to the cinema projector.
+Configure a pin as an input if you want the projector to respond to an incoming signal, or as an output if you want an external device to respond to the projector.